 The Re-use of Public Sector Information Regulations 2015 do not apply to information which would be exempt from disclosure under the Data Protection Act 1998 or the Freedom of Information (Scotland) Act 2002, or exempt under other information legislation.
 Nor do these Regulations apply to any recorded information which the University holds where another party holds the intellectual property rights (e.g. copyright or database rights).

-The Information Commissioner's Office has published a Guide to the Re-use of Public Sector Information Regulations 2015, which is available here.
+The Information Commissioner's Office has published a Guide to the Re-use of Public Sector Information Regulations 2015.
+View the guide.
 The Guide says that the Regulations apply to libraries (including University libraries), museums and archives.
-However, the Guide also says that documents held by educational and research establishments, public service broadcasters and cultural and performing arts bodies (other than libraries, museums and archives) are excluded (at p.
-5).
+However, the Guide also says that documents held by educational and research establishments, public service broadcasters and cultural and performing arts bodies (other than libraries, museums and archives) are excluded.